hrfriedlich/xen-shell-scripts/README.md

 # xen-shell-scripts
-A collection of small helpful scripts to administer xen-vm's.
+A collection of small helpful scripts to administer xen-vms.